1,265 full-time, on-campus undergraduate students: (42.84% male / 57.15% female); 22 states; 13 countries

 110 full-time teaching faculty; 7 part-time teaching faculty (no teaching assistants).
 Student/faculty ratio: 22.4 to 1

-On-campus housing has capacity for 355 students in three residence halls and 16 off-campus units are available for students with families.
+On-campus housing has the capacity for 355 students in three new suite-style residence halls and 16 off-campus units are available for students with families.

 EOU’s 121-acre campus is located in La Grande, Oregon.
-The city is the largest of eight communities in the Grande Ronde Valley – a haven in the state’s eastern high desert region.
+The city is the largest of eight communities in the lush Grande Ronde Valley; a high mountain oasis nestled between spectacular mountain ranges.